MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-builder-add-language.md

 ## Add languages

-Translations Builder provides an **Add Language** command to add secondary languages to the project's data model.
+Translations Builder provides an **Add Language** option to add secondary languages to the project's data model.

 Translations Builder doesn't add metadata translations for a specific language.
 Instead, it adds metadata translations for a culture name that identifies both a language and a locale.
 Translations Builder abstracts away the differences between a language and a culture name to simplify the user experience.
 Content creators can think in terms of languages and countries instead of culture names.